Nianago06/Yeo-Language/docs/overview.md

 - time
 - action

-This is why Yeo-Language is not merely a language,
-but a **philosophical system encoded in linguistic form**.

 ---

 # 6. Forbidden Concepts

-Yeo-Language forbids the creation of words that:
+Yeo-Language prohibits the creation of words that:

 - directly represent gods
 - attempt to define unknowable entities
 - surpass nu or ye in ontological scope

 Human language must not “fix” what lies beyond human cognition.

-This rule is central to the language’s design.

 ---